 On 8 May 1865, Capt.
 Jesse McNeill surrendered McNeill’s Partisan Rangers to Maj.
 Gen. (and future U.S. President) Rutherford B. Hayes at Sycamore Dale, West Virginia.

 On 9 May 1865, Lt.
 Gen. Nathan Bedford Forrest surrendered Forrest’s Cavalry Corps to Maj.
-Gen. James H. Wilson at Gainesville, Alabama.
+Gen. James H. Wilson of the Cavalry Corps of the Military Division of the Mississippi at Gainesville, Alabama.

 Also on 9 May 1865, Brig.
 Gen. James Martin surrendered the District of Western North Carolina and Col. Will Thomas the Thomas Legion of Cherokee Indians and Highlanders to Col. William C. Bartlett at Waynesville, North Carolina, after the Thomas Legion surrounded and captured Bartlett’s entire command the previous day.
 The units of the Legion present included the Cherokee Battalion, Love’s Regiment, and Barr’s Battery.